 Create a segment by navigating to People > Segments in the left-side navigation and selecting + Create Segment in the top-right of the page.

-The eligible visitors tally shows the all-time total number of Visitors that are included in this segment.
+The Eligible Visitors count shows the all-time total number of visitors that are included in this segment.